karismoon/cyk-algorithm/README.md

 **4. Remove Mixed Productions**

-Replace productions where terminals and non-terminals appear together (e.g., ) with new non-terminals for the terminals.
+Replace productions where terminals and non-terminals appear together (e.g., $Ab$) with new non-terminals for the terminals.

 Example:
 ```